mpc-msri/EzPC/Athos/README.md

 # Introduction
-This folder contains code for Athos - an end-to-end compiler from TensorFlow to a variety of secure computation protocols.
+This folder contains the code for Athos - an end-to-end compiler from TensorFlow to a variety of secure computation protocols.

 # Requirements/Setup
 Below we list some of the packages required to get Athos up and running.
 This is a non-exhaustive list and we only mention the packages on which the system has been tested so far.
 This will be updated in due time with more information on requirements.